broxus/locklift/README.md

 ### Other flags

-`-f, --force` - force run the init command (in case you have any files in target directory);
+`-f, --force` - force run the init command (in case you have any files in the target directory);

 ## Configuration